-As you can see, these sequences match at prime numbers (marked bold)!
+As you can see, these sequences match at prime numbers (marked bold) but not at 9, 15, 18, ...!

 Another way to restate this is to observe what happens if we ignore all the non-bold (non-prime) numbers.
 Since every column in the table above matches a particular position on the wheel of residues mod 7, we may color these position matching the color of bold numbers in the columns (on the right).